-The garden at the Caxton Arms is set below street level in a kind-of bunkered in courtyard patio and the enclosed space can make for a vibrant and banterous atmosphere when busy with post-work drinkers.
-It’s awash with colour and humour with Brighton pop-culture graffiti artists The Postman providing much of the decoration The section below the balcony and staircase makes for a cosy drinking cave that’s sheltered from bad weather when needed.
+The garden space at the Caxton Arms is it’s USP, set below street level in a kind-of bunkered-in courtyard, the enclosed design can make it a bit of a cauldron of atmosphere when busy.
+The decoration is awash with colour and humour with Brighton pop-culture graffiti artists The Postman and the section directly underneath the mazzanine balcony and staircase makes for a cosy drinking cave that’s sheltered from bad weather when needed.

-It’s deceptively spacious out here, with long bench and table layouts that can accommodate a number of groups, though we didn’t see any provision for wheelchair access.
+It’s deceptively spacious out here, with long bench and table layouts that can accommodate a number of groups, though we couldn’t see any provision for wheelchair access.

-There even seems to be space for a private function room down here, for parties needing something more VIP.
+There even seems to be space for a private function room down here, if parties need something more VIP.